davidrohweder/Loan-Acceptance/README.md

 6. ``pip install threadpoolctl``
 7. ``pip install -U scikit-learn``

-### Predicting Data ###
+If you have Python version 3.9 or above, the Pickle module does not need to be installed.
+To check your current python version, you can do ``python --version``.
+If you have Python version 3.9 or below, you need to install the Pickle module with the following command:

+8. ``pip install pickle``

 ### Analyzing Data ###
 1. ``pip install matplotlib``
 2. ``pip install seaborn``
 3. ``pip install scipy``

-If you have Python version 3.9 or above, the Pickle module does not need to be installed.
-To check your current python version, you can do ``python --version``.
-If you have Python version 3.9 or below, you need to install the Pickle module with the following command:

-8. ``pip install pickle``

 ## Steps to Run